irobot-ros/ros2-performance/performance_test/README.md

 ## Create a sample application

-This package defines the `performance_test::Node` class.
+This package defines the `performance_test::PerformanceNode` class.
 This class inherits from `rclcpp::Node` and provides APIs for easily adding any number of publishers, subscriptions, clients and servers to the node.

-Each of the `Node::add_periodic_publisher`, `Node::add_subscriber`, etc.. methods are based on a template in order to allow the creation of systems with different types of messages.
+Each of the `PerformanceNode::add_periodic_publisher`, `PerformanceNode::add_subscriber`, etc.. methods are based on a template in order to allow the creation of systems with different types of messages.

 We use the `performance_test::Topic<MsgType>` templated structures in order to store the message type and the name of topics.
 There exists an equivalent structure for services `performance_test::Service<SrvType>`.